How to Adopt from the Shelter

 At the PetSmart Adoption Centers, cats may be viewed, handled, and adopted.
 The nice PetsMart employees help us care for the cats in the adoption centers and do the adoptions for us.
 You can take adopted PetSmart cats home with you right away.
 We do not leave kittens in adoption centers that are too young to spay or neuter, you must come to the Yukon shelter for them.
 But you will find older kittens there that are just 4+ months of age!

-All PetSmart adoptable cats are spayed/neutered, current on shots, wormed, and test negative for feline leukemia. $80 adoption fee – heck of a deal since most vets charge $85 or more!
+For an $85 adoption fee, all PetSmart adoptable cats are spayed/neutered, current on shots, wormed, microchipped and test negative for feline leukemia.

 PetsMart Adoption Center Location PetsMart – Located at 2140 W. Memorial Rd.
 Telephone: 755-3388

 When you come to the shelter you may view and visit with pets at your leisure.

 You may be greeted by an adoption counselor.
 An adoption counselor works with people that come to the shelter to meet and adopt pets.
 The adoption counselor is familiar with the pets at the shelter and can help you find a pet that would best fit your home environment.
 Some counselors are more familiar with dogs and some counselors are more familiar with cats.
 Tell the counselor what kind of pet you are looking for and they will find someone to help you if they are not familiar with the kind of pet you are requesting.
 Please be patient if the lobby is busy, we are a volunteer organization.
 The shelter is usually in need of volunteers.